 These ham and cheese sliders are Hawaiian rolls topped with plenty of sliced ham, swiss cheese and an onion poppy seed butter, then baked to gooey perfection.
 The ultimate party snack to feed a crowd!

 Sliders are one of go-to options for easy entertaining.
 From buffalo chicken sliders to Cuban style sliders, we love them all!
 This ham and cheese version is a classic recipe that never goes out of style.
-Serve with other great appetizers like garlic parmesan wings and watch the rave reviews come in.
+Serve with other great appetizer recipes like garlic parmesan wings and watch the rave reviews come in.
+You can also serve these mini sandwiches as a main course with a side such as Italian pasta salad.

 Ham and cheese sliders on a serving plate, garnished with parsley.